matsuand/docs.docker.jp/docker-for-mac/install.md

     ![Hockeyapp 内の Docker](images/docker-app-in-apps.png)

     {% comment %}
-    You are prompted to authorize `Docker.app` with your system password after you launch it.
-    Privileged access is needed to install networking components and links to the Docker apps.
-    {% endcomment %}
-    You are prompted to authorize `Docker.app` with your system password after you launch it.
-    Privileged access is needed to install networking components and links to the Docker apps.

-    {% comment %}
     The Docker menu in the top status bar indicates that Docker Desktop is running, and accessible from a terminal.
     {% endcomment %}
     The Docker menu in the top status bar indicates that Docker Desktop is running, and accessible from a terminal.